inmank/meanAppStarter/README.md

 ## Installation
 1. Download the repository
 2. Install npm modules: `npm install`
-3. Install bower dependencies `bower install`
-4. Start up the server: `node server.js`
+3. Start up the server: `node server.js`
-5. View in browser at http://localhost:8080
+4. View in browser at http://localhost:8080

+## Client Development
+1. Navigate to the folder: `public`
+2. Install npm modules: `npm install`
+3. Start up the TS compiler: `npm start`

 Use this starter kit to build any MEAN stack application you like.

-If you have any questions or requests, email us at [chris@scotch.io](mailto:chris@scotch.io) and we'll keep updating this to make it perfect.

-## Future Additions
-- CRUD examples
-- Development and Production Environments
-- Link examples
-- Single Page AngularJS Animations